 A large number of these Ulster-Scots re-emigrated to the United States.
 There the name was often changed to Polk.
 The llth U.S. president James Polk was the descendant of Ulster-Scot emigrant Robert Pollock.

 1. Pollocks In Ireland

 Stranorlar and Ballbofey are twin towns on opposite sites of the Finn River.
 Liskeran, Tivickmoy and Meenavoy are farming localities in the hills to the north of the towns.
-According to a Stranorlar web site the Finn Valley was settled by Scottish and English settlers as part of the Plantation of Ulster, in the aftermath of Cromwell.
-Possession of the rich land of the Finn Valley was the top priority for Scots and English settlers in Donegal.
+The Finn Valley was settled by Scottish and English settlers as part of the Plantation of Ulster, in the aftermath of Cromwell.
 Jim Pollock claims that the English got the best land along the river while the Scots received the hill land.
-Stranorlar was chosen as a frontier post in the Plantation.
-A map of key localities in Donegal’s Finn Valley which are mentioned below
+Stranorlar was chosen as a Plantation frontier post in the Plantation.

 Some Research Notes: According to the Index of Wills for Raphoe Barony, Donegal, a George Pollock died at Ballbofey in 1783, a William Pollock in Minavoy (now spelt Meenavoy) in 1788, as well as a John Poak at Minavoy in 1777, and a John Poag in Stranorlar parish in 1737 .
 There is also a listing of a John Poak and Robert Poak in the 1665 Hearth Money roll for Raphoe.
 We know that Polk became a popular varient of Pollock in the US.
 Perhaps Poak and Poag are also spelling variants.